vimeo/psalm/docs/running_psalm/issues/TaintedLdap.md

 # TaintedLdap

 Potential LDAP injection.
-This rule is emitted when user-controlled input can be passed into a LDAP request.
+This rule is emitted when user-controlled input can be passed into an LDAP request.

 ## Risk